"Extremely effective in highly technical claims involving design, or component failure allegations."

 Philippa Hardwick (previsouly Hamilton) holds a broad portfolio of legal and non-legal appointments, focusing on regulation, standards, governance and risk.

 Philippa was a trained economist as well as a barrister, and is an effective, energetic and committed board and panel member.
 She holds a portfolio of non-executive appointments focussing on law, standards, governance and risk.
 Her recent roles (many public facing, including senior roles serving on determinations panels) demand sound judgement, high integrity and scrupulous fairness.

 Her legal career spanned a range of civil and commercial disputes, with a particular focus on product liability and financial services.
 She acted both in advisory and representative capacities, both led and unled and had experience at all levels of the courts (and tribunals).

 Philippa has particular competence in dealing with complex technical issues including those involving accounting issues, financial products, statistics and epidemiology.
-Her professional and people skills have been deployed and developed across her portfolio, for example in her roles for the Financial Reporting Council, the Cabinet Office’s Security Vetting Appeals Panel and the Department of Health’s Committee on Mutagenicity.
+Her professional and people skills have been deployed and developed across her portfolio, for example in her roles for the Financial Reporting Council, a Cabinet Office Appeal Panel and the Department of Health’s Committee on Mutagenicity.
 Philippa has been a Door Tenant at Fountain Court since 2012.

 XYZ and others v Schering and others EXHC 1420